-How we use buttons and links fundamentally affects the user experience.
-It is important to note that even when designing buttons and links, we work with a specific hierarchy of their display and basic rules that should be met:
+Practical advice - How we use buttons and links fundamentally affects the user experience.
+It is important to note that even when designing buttons and links, we work with a specific hierarchy of their display and basic rules that should be met.

 - A button must always look like a button.
 It has to carry a clear call to action in the form of a text surrounded by a sufficiently large frame.
 Buttons often as well contain icons that reflect the action taken.

 - Be consistent.
 Buttons and links that perform the same task must look the same everywhere on the page.